genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/05_single-sign-on.md

 The following data points need to be shared with Genesis to complete the solution.
 These data points are stored in the database of your Genesis application.

 - The public key of the JWT RSA key pair, (the private key is used to sign the JWT at the internal authentication service)
-  - Alternatively, rather than be supplied with a Public Key directly a URL to obtain the Public Key dynamically should be provided, this is expected to be in, JSON Web Key Sets format.
+- As an alternative to supplying the Public Key directly, you can provide a URL it can be obtained dynamically; this is expected to be in JSON Web Key Sets format
 - The URL to the internal JWT authentication service

 ### How Genesis JWT SSO works